Skip to main content

 Trigger Events

 Attribute Trigger Events is only available for the elements Message Event and Plain Event (as a boundary event) and for the element User Task.
 Use the selection list to assign which event triggers the default process flow of a BPMN process.
-The pop-up also contains a filter that you can use to search for a specific event:
+Use the filter to search for a specific event:

 How to Use the Scheduler/Timer